inspire-group/QUICstep-PETS/README.md

 ## Notes on Reusability

 We would like to emphasize that the idea of QUICstep is not constrained to a particular handshake channel; while we chose WireGuard for our implementation, any secure blocking resistant channel that the client can access for every connection can be a handshake channel.
+Our implementation in particular can be altered to support handshake channels that provide a virtual network interface.
 We encourage other researchers to create implementations of QUICstep with other secure channels.

 [^1]: Any secure, blocking resistant but potentially high-latency channel (e.g. VPN)